Native American Congressional Internship

 Think of the internship application as a personal statement

-Approach each short essay as if it were part of one long personal statement, instead
+Approach each short essay as if it were part of one long personal statement, instead of a series of disconnected questions.
+Your application should reveal to our readers: Who am I?

-and how?
-Why does my career plan make sense, and why is the internship
+Who do I want to be?
+What kind of contribution do I want to make, and how?
+Why does my career plan make sense, and why is the internship right for me?

-Use the short essays to
+Use the short essays to:

-- Demonstrate your values, interests and motivation to support tribal communities,
+- Demonstrate your values, interests, and motivation to support Tribal communities, or pursue a career related to Tribal government and/or public policy;

 - Provide insight into your goals and aspirations, both personal and professional;

-- Alert the Udall Foundation to any unusual circumstances or hardship that may have
+- Alert the Udall Foundation to any unusual circumstances or hardship that may have affected your academic performance or limited your activities.

 The Udall essay should demonstrate: